a11yproject/a11yproject.com/CONTRIBUTING.md

 - Someone has attempted to address the Issue, no comment from the author

 When an Issue has become stale a project maintainer will close the Issue, leaving a note for the author to open a new Issue if so desired.

+## Stale PRs
+An PR is considered to be in a "stale" state when the following conditions are met:

+- Last comment was made over siz months ago
+- No movement since
+- Someone has attempted to move the PR along, no comment from the author

+When a PR has become stale a project maintainer will close the PR, leaving a note for the author to open a new PR with the latest code from `gh-pages` if so desired.

 ## Key Branches